What not to do on a safari in Africa – 10 Things to Avoid on Safari

 Once you’ve planned your first African safari, you’re sure to have plenty of questions.
 That’s fine – it is totally normal for a first-timer!
 That’s why we created our African safari blog to keep inspiring and guiding you on what’s best for your holidays in Africa.

-So we will highlight some of the things to avoid on Safari, also what not to do on a safari in Africa so that this can help you further.
+So we will highlight some of the things to avoid on Safari, as well as what not to do on a safari in Africa, so that this can help you further.

 Amboseli National Park - Kenya Safaris - African Safari Holidays - What not to do on a safari in Africa -Cheetah Safaris